-Published by Phytotherapy Research in 2012, the results of this study has encouraged more human research to evaluate the amazing effects curcumin-rich plants like turmeric has on people suffering from various different types of arthritis.
+Published by Phytotherapy Research in 2012, the results of this study have encouraged more human research to evaluate the amazing effects curcumin-rich plants like turmeric have on people suffering from various different types of arthritis.
+(33)

-Of all the various topics scientists have tackled in regards to the curcumin and disease reversal, cancer (of various types) is one of the most thoroughly researched topics.
-In the words of global authorities like Cancer Research UK,
+Of all the various topics scientists have tackled in regards to curcumin and disease reversal, cancer (of various types) is one of the most thoroughly researched topics.
+In the words of global authorities like Cancer Research UK: (35)

 A number of laboratory studies on cancer cells have shown that curcumin does have anticancer effects.
 It seems to be able to kill cancer cells and prevent more from growing.
 It has the best effects on breast cancer, bowel cancer, stomach cancer and skin cancer cells.

 A July 2017 animal study by researchers at Baylor Scott & White Research Institute found that curcumin may even be able to break through chemo-resistance in pancreatic ductal adenocarcinoma (PDAC), an aggressive form of pancreatic cancer.
 (36)